pollfish/docs/api-documentation.md

 When a new mediation network enters the Pollfish network the appropriate values with added.

+The header parameter called **survey_ir** shows the current estimation for the survey incidence rate as an integer number in the range 0-100.
+The header is optional and present only if the IR can be computed reliably.

+The header parameter called **survey_loi** shows the expected time in minutes that it takes to complete the survey.
+The header is optional and present only if the LOI can be computed reliably.

 ### RESPONSE BODY

 A displayable HTML page